-- A significant amount of general obligation bond funds will be allocated to state and local housing agencies to address affordable housing. - May potentially improve the homeless crises by making more affordable housing available.
+A significant amount of general obligation bond funds will be allocated to state and local housing agencies to address affordable housing.

-• The District may save on encampment clean-up costs as homeless populations decrease.
+- May potentially improve the homeless crises by making more affordable housing available. - The District may save on encampment clean-up costs as homeless populations decrease.

-• Adds cost pressure to the State's General Fund from which bond principal and interest payments are funded.
+Adds cost pressure to the State's General Fund from which bond principal and interest payments are funded.

-SB 5 (De León) California Drought, Water, Parks, Climate, Coastal Protection and Outdoor Access for All Act of 2018 Position Recommendation: Support if Amended Priority Recommendation: 1
+SB 5 (De León) California Drought, Water, Parks, Climate, Coastal Protection and Outdoor Access for All Act of 2018 (A-3/15/17)

+Position Recommendation: Support if Amended

 SB 5 (De León) is a \$3 billion water and parks bond, which if passed by a two-thirds vote of the Legislature, will be placed on the June 2018 statewide ballot.
-This bill was amended on February 23, 2017 to authorize \$500 million in bond expenditures for flood protection.
-Additionally, it allocates \$1.5 billion to supplement water related programs established by Proposition 1, the Water Quality, Supply, and Infrastructure Improvement Act of 2014.
-This bond proposal also would authorize \$1.45 billion in funding for parks.
+This bill authorizes \$500 million in bond expenditures for flood protection.
+Additionally, it allocates \$1 billion to supplement water related programs established by Proposition 1, the Water Quality, Supply, and Infrastructure Improvement Act of 2014.
+This bond proposal also would authorize \$1.5 billion in funding for parks.

-SB 5 authorizes \$500 million in bond expenditures for flood protection, specifically \$300 million for flood protection in the Central Valley, \$100 million for levee repairs and restoration in the Sacramento -San Joaquin Delta, and \$100 million for stormwater, mudslide, and other flash flood related protections.
+SB 5 authorizes \$500 million in bond expenditures for flood protection, specifically \$300 million for flood protection, \$100 million for levee repairs and restoration in the Sacramento-San Joaquin Delta, and \$100 million for stormwater, mudslide, and other flash flood related protections.

-SB 5 also authorizes a total of \$1.5 billion in bond expenditures, allocating \$375 million to each of four different programs established by Proposition 1 (2014), including: (1) water quality, (2) groundwater protection, (3) integrated watershed funding, and (4) recycled water programs.
+SB 5 also authorizes a total of \$1 billion in bond expenditures, allocating \$250 million to each of four different programs established by Proposition 1 (2014), including: (1) water quality, (2) groundwater protection, (3) integrated watershed funding, and (4) recycled water programs.